selimanac/defold-astar/README.md

 This is a path finder and A* solver (astar or a-star) native extension for [Defold Engine](https://www.defold.com/) build on [MicroPather](https://github.com/leethomason/MicroPather).

+**Caution**
-**Caution:** This extension is not battle tested yet and you should consider it as alpha release.
+This extension is not battle tested yet and you should consider it as alpha release.
 It may contain bugs.
+Currently it supports one map at the same time.
+I have no plans to improve it.
+Feel free to contribute.

 ## Installation